pollito9999/Lil-Peep-DDoS/README.md

 # Lil Peep DDoS GUI

 Lil Peep DDoS GUI is an application for performing simple Distributed Denial of Service (DDoS) attacks using PyQt5 as a graphical user interface (GUI) and Requests to send HTTP requests to the target.
-This application allows users to configure the number of requests, stealth mode, proxy usage, and display attack logs in the GUI.
+This application allows users to configure the number of requests, display attack logs in the GUI.

 ## DEVELOPER: UNKNOWN